Ali-Musli/Game.Blog-Angular/README.md

 If the logout was successful, the user will be redirect to the Home page.

 ### All Posts Page
-This page displays a list of all posts in the system, with their title and location.
+This page displays a list of all posts in the system, with their title, category, maxLevel and description.
 Clicking on any of the cards leads to the details page for the selected post.

 If there are no post (unauthenticated visitors), the button for "Login" will be available.
 If there are no post (authenticated visitors), the button for "Create" will be available.